 Call for Articles and Reviews

 The ETAS Journal invites the submission of articles on various aspects of language teaching and methodology, lesson ideas, surveys of teaching materials, and reports that address language issues in Switzerland or the surrounding countries.
-We also invite submissions from presenters at the annual ETAS Conference and Professional Development Day for the new Conference Highlights section, and welcome offers to review books, digital resources, and other teaching materials for the Resources section.
+We also invite submissions from presenters at the annual ETAS Conference and Professional Development Day for the new Conference Highlights section, and welcome offers to review books, digital resources and other teaching materials for the Resources section.

 Please adhere to the following guidelines when submitting your work.